IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :IdentifierGenerationStyle
 ++++++++++++++++++++++++++

-By default, the Dataverse software generates a random 6 character string, pre-pended by the Shoulder if set, to use as the identifier for a Dataset.
+By default, the Dataverse Software generates a random 6 character string, pre-pended by the Shoulder if set, to use as the identifier for a Dataset.
 Set this to ``sequentialNumber`` to use sequential numeric values instead (again pre-pended by the Shoulder if set). (the assumed default setting is ``randomString``).
 In addition to this setting, a database sequence must be created in the database.